theOriginalFelto/assembler-linker-emulator-system/README.md

 Assembler, linker and emulator written in C++ for an abstract, imaginary computer system.

 The project is a part of a course in School of Electrical Engineering in Belgrade called System software.
-The project specification is roughly translated from Serbian and uploaded as a .pdf file in the repository.
+The project specification is roughly translated from Serbian and uploaded as a .pdf file in the repository (there is a Serbian version as well).

 The sole program is to be run on Linux and compiled with gcc.